multycloud/multy-docs/blog/2022-06-27-compute-aws-vs-azure-vs-gcp/index.md

 ---
 slug: compute-aws-vs-azure-vs-gcp
-title: "AWS EC2 vs Azure Virtual Machine vs GCP Compute Engine - compute comparison (2022)"
+title: "AWS vs Azure vs GCP virtual machine comparison (2022)"
 description: "AWS, Azure and GCP all offer similar services for virtualized compute instances.
 However, there's quite a few surprising differences that are important to be aware when choosing your provider and building your infrastructure."
 image: ./compute-clouds.png
 authors: [goncalo]